Neazekal/TraderNet-CRv2-using-Pytorch-2/papers.md

 * **Huang et al. [9]:** Investigated cryptocurrency return predictability using a tree-based model trained on 124 technical indicators.
 * **Guarino et al. [4]:** Compared algorithmic trading agents using technical analysis with DRL agents.
 Found that DRL agents used indicators more efficiently but lacked explainability.
 * **Satarov et al. [6]:** Applied DQN to identify profitable trading points.
 Showed RL performed better than traditional strategies given low fees (0.15%).
-* **Mahayana et al. [10]:** Applied PPO for BTC trading using 1-minute candlesticks.
+* **Mahayana et al. [10]:** Applied a clipped policy-gradient agent for BTC trading using 1-minute candlesticks.
 Failed to outperform buy and hold strategy when transaction costs were considered.
-* **Schnaubelt [7]:** Applied PPO on limit orders, reducing transaction costs by up to 36.93%.
+* **Schnaubelt [7]:** Applied a clipped policy-gradient method on limit orders, reducing transaction costs by up to 36.93%.
 * **Li et al. [11]:** Proposed a transformer-based architecture (LSRE-CAAN) for high-frequency trading.
 * **Lucarelli and Borrotti [12]:** Employed a multi-agent framework for portfolio management.
-* **Cui et al. [13]:** Used PPO with a Conditional Value at Risk (CVaR) reward function.
+* **Cui et al. [13]:** Used a CVaR-aware policy-gradient method.

 **Gap Analysis:** Previous works often disregarded transaction costs, prioritized profit over risk minimization, or lacked safety mechanisms.
-Our work aims to improve by combining market data with technical/social indicators, using a high-performance DRL algorithm (PPO) with a novel risk-adjusted reward function, and adding safety mechanisms.
+Our work aims to improve by combining market data with technical/social indicators, using high-performance DRL algorithms (QR-DQN and Categorical SAC) with a novel risk-adjusted reward function, and adding safety mechanisms.

 ---